Shogun486/FaceDetector_AgePredictor/README.md

 model training.
 For instance, only a handful of images do not convert to grayscale (which is required for the HAAR Cascade algorithm to run).
-The real age labeled with each image is sometimes negative, and quite often images appear that do noteven contain a person.
-A couple of filter mechanisms used to acquire "clean" data is by error handling, and checking if a face is detected at all beforeany proceessing.
+The real age labeled with each image is sometimes negative, and quite often images appear that do not even contain a person.
+A couple of filter mechanisms used to acquire "clean" data is by error handling, and checking if a face is detected at all before any proceessing.
 These guidelines will ensure that most of the data feeding into the model is useful.

 Another useful method to filter out images for age prediction is utilizing the